-The Relevant Period is a period of time long enough to ensure that there is a fair representation of the worker's average earnings.
+The Relevant Period is a period of time that is long enough to ensure that there is a fair representation of the worker's average earnings.

-To work out when the start date of the Relevant Period was, employers must select a date no less than 8 weeks before the end date.
+To work out the start date of the Relevant Period, employers must select a date no less than 8 weeks before the end date.
+The start date is the day after the last normal payday, with that payday being at least 8 weeks prior to the end date.
 The Relevant Period must also be a full pay period.
-Therefore, the start date is the day after the last normal payday, with that payday being at least 8 weeks prior to the end date.

 For example, If your worker's first full day of sickness is 21st January 2017, the RP for a monthly or weekly salary will be:

 |Salary payment frequency||

 Last payday before the first day of sickness

 |RP start date

 (the day after the last payday at least 8 weeks before)

 |18 November 2016||19 November 2016 to 13 January 2017||Total earnings for RP / 8 weeks = AWE|